 With Sailfish, just like with Android, Firefox OS, and Ubuntu, users can get the source code that Sailfish is based on.
 This means you can actually make alterations and tinker with the software unlike Apple’s closed-source iOS mobile operating system.

 Similar to BlackBerry 10, Sailfish uses directional swipes to navigate the OS rather than physical buttons.
 For example, from the home screen, you can swipe up to access the app launcher and swipe down to return home.
 You’ll also use pulling and swiping motions to make selections and launch menus within apps as well.

 The “People” app, for instance, requires that you place your finger on the menu that you’d like to launch and then pull down to see your options.
 Let’s say you’d like to edit information associated with one of your contacts within the People app.
 Pressing a category such as “Company” and dragging down will reveal “Edit” and “Delete” options at the top of the screen.
 You can also press and drag from left to right to exit an app.

 Sailfish is all about using tapping, pressing, swiping and dragging gestures to launch commands and Jolla has thrown some shortcuts into its OS as well.
 From within any app, you can press your finger down on the right side of the screen and push toward the center to reveal your notifications and network and battery indicators.
 As soon as you lift your finger from the screen, you’ll be back where you were in the app.

 Although Jolla plans to focus on the smartphone market, its Sailfish OS is also compatible with tablets.
-Back in November the company responded to a Twitter user who asked whether or not we’ll ever see a Sailfish slate.
-“We shall see, Sailfish OS works in a tablet too,” Jolla tweeted.
+Back in November, the company responded to a Twitter user who asked whether or not we’ll ever see a Sailfish slate.
+“We shall see, Sailfish OS works on a tablet too,” Jolla tweeted.